kspublications/kspublications.github.io/about/mission/index.md

      «It is He who has sent among the unlettered a Messenger from themselves: reciting to them His āyāt, purifying them, and teaching them the Book and Wisdom – although they were previously in clear deviation.» 6

+From this, we realize the urgency of providing the English-speaking public with serious writings that refine the understanding of Islām and present it in a pure and simple form that incorporates two aspects:

+1. Purified Islāmic teachings
+2. Practical guidelines for implementing them.

+Indeed, this is the mission that we adopt, and this book is a humble step in that direction.